 A minimum of 35 course units of credit are required for completion of the Bachelor of Music degree.
-The basic requirements are specified as follows:
+Every BM degree candidate is required to complete one semester of 014x and six semesters of 015x.
+The other requirements for the BM degrees are as follows: